 Ingredient Notes

-We’re featuring bone-in American lamb loin chops.
+We’re featuring bone-in lamb loin chops.
 We love to support our local farmers and ranchers (some of the hardest working folks we’ve ever met, by the way) — shop local whenever you can.

 To flavor and season the lamb, grab Kosher salt, freshly ground black pepper, a few garlic cloves (thinly sliced), fresh oregano or rosemary, and lemon peel.
 After cooking for 3 hours in the sous vide circulator, we recommend finishing the lamb loin chops in a cast-iron skillet with butter, oregano, and more garlic.